andrivet/ZX81-Debugger/docs/debug.md

   * The **Code Editor** where you can see and edit your program.
 When debugging, the **Current Line** is indicated by a yellow mark in the margin.
   * The **ZX81 Simulated Screen**.
 It is blank when the simulator is started.
   * The **ZX81 Simulated Keyboard**.
-To enter keys in the simulator, click on the keyboard (to give it the focus) and press one of the keys on your keyboard.
+To enter keys in the simulator, click on the image of the ZX81 keyboard (to give it the focus) and press one of the keys on your keyboard.
 For the moment, it is not possible to click on the keys of the simulated keyboard but this may change in the future.
   * The **Debugger Commands** with buttons to **Run** or **Pause**, **Step**, **Step Back**, **Restart** and **Stop**.
   * The Variables (**Vars**) category displays the current values of the **Registers**, of the complementary registers (**Registers 2**), of the ZX81 **System Variables**.
   * The **Call Stack** displays the addresses pushed onto the stack.